szczyglis-dev/py-gpt/README.md

 **Tip:** Project-wide attachment sharing is optional.
 Enable `Settings -> Files and attachments -> General -> Make attachments available in the whole project` to make attachments added in one chat available to all chats in the same project.
 The option is disabled by default; when disabled, attachments remain available only in the chat where they were added.

 ![v2_file_input](https://github.com/szczyglis-dev/py-gpt/raw/master/docs/source/images/v2_file_input.png)

+### Mentioning attachments and workdir files

+Type `@` in the message input to open a scrollable mention picker.
+Current attachments are listed first, followed by files and directories from the active data workdir.
+Continue typing after `@` to filter the list; Backspace updates the matches.
+Select an item with the mouse or with the arrow keys plus `Enter`/`Tab`; `Esc` closes the popup.
+Selected mentions are rendered with a distinct color in the input and in conversation history, and directories are shown with a trailing `/`.

+Mentions are UI references rather than special syntax sent to the model.
+Before sending, an attachment mention becomes its plain filename and a workdir file/directory mention becomes its portable path, for example `%workdir%/data/docs/spec.md`.
+The leading `@` and internal mention metadata/tags are not sent to the model.

+**Important:** mentioning a workdir file does not automatically read the file into the prompt.
+It identifies the exact file or directory the user means.
+The model still needs an available file tool, RAG/index access, or another supported mechanism to inspect the content.
+Attachment mentions continue to follow the normal attachment-processing rules.

 You can use attachments to provide additional context to the conversation.
 By default, uploaded files are processed locally using loaders from LlamaIndex and can be converted into text and/or indexed in the vector store.
 You can upload any file format supported by the application through LlamaIndex.
 Supported formats include: